IamCosima/IamCosima/README.md

 - 👋 Hi, I’m @IamCosima
 - 👀 I’m interested in ...
 Computer Science
 - 🌱 I’m currently learning ...
-Java and Python and GDscript(Godot)
+Kotlin and Python and Javascrip
 - 💞️ I’m looking to collaborate on ...
 Nothing as of now
 - 📫 How to reach me ...
 Work in Progress